CONNECT WITH me ON INSTAGRAM

 What To Do If Prices Are Not Displayed In Cuba – Gringo Pricing

-Let’s say you walk up to a kiosk to buy a can of beer or a bottle of water.
-And let’s assume you happen upon a kiosk where there are no clearly displayed prices.
+Let’s say you walk up to a kiosk, to buy a can of beer or a bottle of water.
+And let’s assume that you happen upon a kiosk where there are no clearly displayed prices.
 Don’t shop there.
 They are going to try to rip you off.

-If you do buy something from one of these stores (or restaurants) and they try to charge you a ridiculous price and threaten to call the police if you don’t pay, challenge them.
+If you do buy something from one of these stores (or restaurants) and they try to charge you a ridiculous price, threatening to call the police if you don’t pay, challenge them.
 Tell them to call the police and snap a photo of the items without prices.

 When the police arrive, that vendor will be fined.
 And the police will take a dim view of the vendor trying to rip off tourists.
 Because tourism is the lifeblood of the island.
 Tourism is Cuba’s major export.

 I’m Australian.
 I’m not American and the majority of the tourists visiting Cuba are not American.
-‘Gringo’ is a derogatory term originating from Mexico denoting an American.
+‘Gringo’ is a derogatory term, originating from Mexico and denoting an American.

-Now, I’m sorry Americans but there are a lot of you travelling to Cuba who are so clueless that you make the rest of the tourist cohort look bad.
-Because the scammers so easily take your money it perpetuates a cycle whereby everyone becomes a target.
+Now, I’m sorry Americans, but there are a lot of you traveling to Cuba who are so clueless, that you make the rest of the tourist cohort look bad.
+Because the scammers so easily take your money, it perpetuates a cycle whereby everyone becomes a target.
 You need to research and stop being ‘gringo’ suckers.

-For the most part Australian, Canadian and European tourists have travelled widely.
+For the most part Australian, Canadian and European tourists have traveled widely.
 Cuba is not the first country they have visited.
-Heck, I’ve travelled, worked and lived on virtually every continent.
+Heck, I’ve traveled, worked and lived on virtually every continent.
 I know a scam when I see one.

-But the average American tourist in Cuba just wanders into everything.
-They’ve often travelled solely to Mexico or Canada before venturing to Cuba.
-That is, if they’ve travelled at all.
+But the average American tourist in Cuba, just wanders into everything.
+They’ve often traveled solely to Mexico or Canada, before venturing to Cuba.
+That is, if they’ve traveled at all.

-Anyone who has travelled will spot these scams a mile away.
-Tourists with a little travel experience will know they’re being ripped off and react accordingly.
+Anyone who has traveled, will spot these scams a mile away.
+Tourists with at least some travel experience, will know they’re being ripped off and react accordingly.

 What To Do When Being ‘Gringo’ Priced?

-If you happen upon a kiosk or restaurant that has no clearly displayed prices do not use that vendor.
-And be sure to drop a review on Google maps so others can avoid them.
+If you happen upon a kiosk or restaurant that has no clearly displayed prices, do not use that vendor.
+And be sure to drop a review on Google maps, so others can avoid them too.

 These individuals are themselves breaking the law.
 And crimes involving tourists carry harsh penalties.
 Again, tourism is the life blood of Cuba.
 Tourism is Cuba’s major economic export.

-The Government and the people doing the right thing and obeying the law all have a vested interest in protecting the reputation of Cuba as a desirable tourist destination.
+The Government and the people doing the right thing, and obeying the laws, all have a vested interest in protecting the reputation of Cuba as a desirable tourist destination.
 They don’t want you to be scammed.

 Where Can I Get More Information About Cuba?